PAYE Calculation South Africa: How to calculate PAYE on salary

 The PAYE is what remains after the year-to-date taxable income has been subtracted from the year-to-date tax liability

-Alternatively, the following free online resources can be utilised for PAYE calculations:
+Alternatively, the following free online resources can be utilized for PAYE calculations:

 TaxTim’s SARS Income Tax Calculator Tool: https://taxtim.com/za/calculators/income-tax